ayyyq/DORE/README.md

 bash run.sh
 ```

 ~~We have offered a checkpoint for `DORE + negative sampling_digonal + distant`, since it takes a long time (about 7 days) to pre-train on the distantly supervised dataset.
-Please download it from [here](https://drive.google.com/drive/folders/1gWFbuSmvf1ALBzz3lpWp_exHNUJJ4XhP?usp=sharing).~~ Due to space limitations, we no longer provide our checkpoint.
+Please download it from [here](https://drive.google.com/drive/folders/1gWFbuSmvf1ALBzz3lpWp_exHNUJJ4XhP?usp=sharing).~~ Due to storage limitations, we no longer provide our checkpoint.
 Sorry for any inconvinence.